-Each alternative also includes a subsection (subsection (d) in Alternatives A and B, subsection (c) in Alternative C) that protects any person that "operates, uses, or relies upon information provided by a volunteer health practitioner registration system" from liability for an act or omission relating to that conduct.
-A goal of the act is to require advance registration and deployment of volunteer health practitioners during emergencies so as to ensure that skilled, prevetted volunteers are used.
+Each Alternative also includes a subsection (Alts.
+A and B(d), Alt.C(c)) to exculpate any person that "operates, uses, or relies upon information provided by a volunteer health practitioner registration system" from liability for an act or omission relating to that conduct.
+A goal of the Act is to require advance registration and deployment of volunteer health practitioners during emergencies so as to ensure that skilled, pre-vetted volunteers are used.
 However, the exigencies of the circumstances may result in unintentional miscommunications or misinformation concerning prospective volunteers.
 Thus, a person who operates or uses a registration system or relies on the information provided by a system is not liable for the harm caused by negligent conduct that arises if the data about a volunteer registered with the system are inaccurate, misstated, or miscommunicated.
 Of course, the protection provided by the subsection does not apply to an intentional tort or to willful misconduct or wanton, grossly negligent, reckless, or criminal conduct.

-Finally, each alternative contains a bracketed subsection (subsection (e) in Alternatives A and B, subsection (d) in Alternative C) that permits a state to extend the liability protections of other state laws to volunteer health practitioners.
+Finally, each Alternative contains a bracketed subsection (Alts.
+A and B(e), Alt.
+C(d)) that permits a state to extend the liability protections of other state laws to volunteer health practitioners.
 For example, a state might have an act that provides protection only for volunteers deployed by disaster relief organizations.
-This subsection would allow the state to extend the protections of the act to volunteer health practitioners who provide health or veterinary services pursuant to this act.
+This subsection would allow the state to extend the protections of the act to volunteer health practitioners who provide health or veterinary services pursuant to this Act.
 This subsection is consistent with the policy expressed in Section 9 of UEVHPA 2006, where subsection (a) provides in part that "This [act] does not limit rights, privileges, or immunities provided to volunteer health practitioners by laws other than this [act]."